googleapis/google-cloud-ruby/google-cloud-notebooks-v1/README.md

-# Ruby Client for the AI Platform Notebooks V1 API
+# Ruby Client for the Notebooks V1 API

 Notebooks API is used to manage notebook resources in Google Cloud.

-AI Platform Notebooks makes it easy to manage JupyterLab instances through a protected, publicly available notebook instance URL.
-A JupyterLab instance is a Deep Learning virtual machine instance with the latest machine learning and data science libraries pre-installed.

 https://github.com/googleapis/google-cloud-ruby

 This gem is a _versioned_ client.
-It provides basic client classes for a specific version of the AI Platform Notebooks V1 API.
+It provides basic client classes for a specific version of the Notebooks V1 API.
 Most users should consider using the main client gem, [google-cloud-notebooks](https://rubygems.org/gems/google-cloud-notebooks).
 See the section below titled *Which client should I use?* for more information.